xzwang2005/Prelude/crack_the_code/Chap_1/build_from_scratch.md

 *   environment setup files - environment.x64 etc.
 *   dll files (Windows only)

->*enable_precompiled_headers* must be set to *false* as shown above.
-Currently, clang does not work with Visual Studio v15.5.x headers when precompile is enabled.
+>`is_clang=true` means to use Visual C++ compiler instead of Clang.
+Chromium uses Clang by default, which is downloaded to the folder *third_party/llvm-build* by a hook.
+However, this version of Clang has some issues under Windows.
+First, it does not play well with Visual Studio v15.5.x headers.
+Build fails unless `enable_precompiled_headers=false` is specified.
 This is a [known issue](https://bugs.chromium.org/p/chromium/issues/detail?id=780124) with no fix planned.

+>Second, there is no guarantee that this particular version of Clang remains compatible with Windows update.
+It appears that the latest Windows update causes system crash when compiling with Clang.
+So it is recommended to build with Visual C++ compiler on Windows for Prelude.

-Official Chrome build probably still use Visual Studio v15.4.x with SDK v10.0.15063.0, which does not have this problem. *use_jumbo_build=true* helps speed up the compile process.
+>Another argument `use_jumbo_build=true` helps speed up the compile process.

 ### [](#header-3) 3.
 Build the targets using *ninja*